-- Trial record;
+- The trial record:

-- Presentence report;
+- The pre-sentence report;

-- Prosecutor's sentencing remarks; or
+- The prosecutor's sentencing remarks; or

-- Trial judge's opinion about immigration consequences.
+- The trial judge's opinion about immigration consequences.

-See, e.g., In re Teixeira (BIA 1996) Int Dec 3273 (police report); In re Pichardo-Sufren (BIA 1996) Int Dec 3275; In re Short (BIA 1989) 20 I&N Dec 136; In re Mena, supra; In re Goodalle (BIA 1967) 12 I&N Dec 106, 107-8; In re Cassisi (BIA 1963) 10 I&N Dec 136.
-Neither does the record of conviction include subsequent testimony by the noncitizen; e.g., deportability on the firearms ground was not shown even when the noncitizen testified in immigration proceedings that the unnamed weapon of which he had possession was a gun.
-In re Pichardo, supra.
+See, e.g., In re Teixeira (BIA 1996) Int Dec 3273 (police report not included); In re Pichardo-Sufren (BIA 1996) Int Dec 3275; In re Short (BIA 1989) 20 I&N Dec 136; In re Mena, supra; In re Goodalle (BIA 1967) 12 I&N Dec 106, 107-8; In re Cassisi (BIA 1963) 10 I&N Dec 136.
+Nor does the record of conviction include subsequent testimony by the noncitizen; e.g., deportability on the firearms ground was not shown even when the noncitizen testified in immigration proceedings that the unnamed weapon he was convicted of possessing was a gun.
+In re Pichardo-Sufren, supra.
+An abstract of judgment may be used to identify the statute of conviction, but not a specific offense within a divisible statute.
+U.S. v Navidad-Marcos (9th Cir 2004) 367 F3d 903, 908.

 ▶ Note: In some cases, defense attorneys will negotiate a plea to an amended charge that does not reveal which subsection of the statute was violated.
-For example, if a complaint charges the entire criminal section, and neither the judgment nor the sentencing record indicates which subsection was violated, a conviction for violating a divisible statute will have no immigration consequence.
+For example, if a complaint charges the entire criminal section, and neither the judgment nor the sentencing record indicates which subsection was violated, a conviction of violating a divisible statute will have no immigration consequence.

-Some DHS offices have asserted that they can go beyond the record of conviction to determine deportability under the domestic violence ground in 8 USC 1227(a)(2)(E).
-They assert that because of the unusual wording of the deportation ground, the required relationship to the victim, e.g., current or ex-spouse or cohabitant, can be proved by information outside the record.
-See 48.48-48.49; U.S. v Belless (9th Cir 2003) 338 F3d 1063.
+Some DHS offices have asserted that they can go beyond the record of conviction to determine deportability under the domestic violence ground in 8 USC \$1227(a)(2)(E)(2).
+They assert that, because of the unusual wording of the deportation ground, the required relationship to the victim, e.g., current or ex-spouse or cohabitant, can be proved by information outside the record.
+See \$\$52.48-52.49; U.S. v Belless (9th Cir 2003) 338 F3d 1063.
+However, the Ninth Circuit has held that the court may look only at the record of conviction to determine whether a crime is one of "domestic violence."
+See Tokatly v Ashcroft (9th Cir 2004) 371 F3d 613, 624 (testimonial evidence in immigration proceedings was outside record of conviction; therefore, inadmissible to show that convictions for burglary and kidnapping were convictions of crimes of domestic violence).